chainguard-dev/edu/content/software-security/videos/github-typosquatting.md

 {{< youtube nB3xw3Nazgc >}}

 <br>
-Hi, I’m Dan Lorenc, CEO & Co-founder of Chainguard & I’ve been working in the open source software supply chain security space for a long time.
+Hi, I’m Dan Lorenc, CEO & Co-founder of Chainguard and I’ve been working in the open source software supply chain security space for a long time.

 Today, we’re going to recap the massive typo squatting attack that was carried out against a bunch of open source projects on GitHub on August 3, 2022.